Citroen C5 X plug-in hybrid review

 While there are some textured plastics with colour inside to break up what would otherwise be several slabs of dark grey, the C5 X sadly continues the Stellantis Group’s love affair with piano-black interior finish.
 In our experience, the stuff looks smart under showroom lights, but once you get it home, it shows up every particle of dust and scratches easily in everyday use.

 The infotainment uses a slick interface and a pretty quick processor, but as with most manufacturer’s systems today, we’d swiftly bypass the built-in TomTom navigation and use the Apple CarPlay and Android Auto that comes as standard to access our preferred smartphone apps.
-Entry-level cars get a 10-inch setup, but our pricier test model featured a larger 12-inch screen.
+Entry-level cars get a 10-inch setup, with pricer versions getting a larger 12-inch screen.

-Available to order now, entry-level Sense Plus cars (priced from just over £35,000) come with LED headlights, 19-inch alloy wheels, a 10-inch central touchscreen with 3D navigation, Apple CarPlay and Android Auto smartphone connectivity, front and rear parking sensors and a reversing camera as standard.
+Entry-level Sense Plus cars (priced from just over £36,000) come with LED headlights, 19-inch alloy wheels, a 10-inch central touchscreen with 3D navigation, Apple CarPlay and Android Auto smartphone connectivity, front and rear parking sensors and a reversing camera as standard.

 All C5 X Hybrids also feature an ‘acoustically insulated’ windscreen aimed at reducing road noise in the cabin, a 'frameless' rear-view mirror with electrochrome dimming, part-leather-effect Advanced Comfort seats and the Advanced Comfort Active Suspension setup.

-Range-topping Shine Plus similar to the version we drove.
-Priced from just under £39,000, it gets black leather, heated Advanced Comfort seats, acoustically isolated front and rear windows, a powered tailgate and additional safety systems like blind-spot detection and a 360-degree reversing camera.
+The range-topping Shine Plus is priced from just under £40,000.
+It gets black leather, heated Advanced Comfort seats, acoustically isolated front and rear windows, a powered tailgate and additional safety systems like blind-spot detection and a 360-degree reversing camera.